 All requests to the Clyde API must be made over HTTPS and include some form of authentication.
 Clyde takes security very seriously so we require that you sign every request.
 Our Node.js and PHP libraries take care of this for you, but if you’re using another language you can see the full process for generating an HMAC signature in our API documentation.

-Once you have an account set up you will have access to both live and test API keys.
-If you don’t yet have API keys, submit a connection request or contact your account manager.
 Both sets of keys can be used to manage your product catalog, however any orders placed with test keys will not be fulfilled or billed for.
 You can sync your product catalog with Clyde using test keys, place test orders, and then simply switch to live keys when you’re ready to start selling contracts to your customers.
 This way there’s no need to configure your product protection program twice.

 Use only your test API keys for testing and development.
 Any orders placed with live keys will be reported to insurers and billed for.